THE TURKISH MINORITY OF WESTERN THRACE

 Against the will of the Turkish minority, the so-called “Law on 240 Imams” was also put into effect in 2013 as a new instrument to interfere with the religious freedom of the minority.
-This legislation gives the commission, composed of Orthodox public employees to have a say on the appointment of imams, religious instructors.
+This legislation gives the commission to have a say on the appointment of imams, religious instructors.
 The Turkish minority voiced its strong objection to this legislation.
 Despite the repeated calls of the minority not to implement the law, it has been put into practice.

 Problems regarding land and acquisition of immovable properties

 According to the official records of the Lausanne Peace Conference, while, at the beginning of 1920, the Turkish Minority of Western Thrace owned 84 % of the land in Western Thrace, the proportion has fallen below 25 % today.
 Behind this change in the ownership of land was the lending of extra-beneficial credits to the citizens of Greek origin to encourage the purchase of real estate from the members of Turkish minority, expropriation, the unification of land (anadasmos), non-recognition of Ottoman land titles and possessions, confiscation of the Turkish Minority's lands by claiming that they were arbitrarily occupied, and the settlement of Greeks in the region who came from the former Soviet Union geography.